lazuee/discord-builders/README.md

-## typescript-template
+## discord-builders

-> A Typescript template that can be used to publish a hybrid ESM/CJS NPM package.
+> A Builders to easily create discord bot

 ### Contributing to the project 💻